chenjingheng0607/FYP-Code-Switching-Detection-in-Malaysia/README.md

 This project uses the Django web framework to provide an interface for the code-switching detection model.

 1.  **Run the development server:**
-    Navigate into the `WebApplication` directory (if you created it above) and run the server.
+    Navigate into the `WebApplication` directory and run the server.
     ```sh
     cd src
     python manage.py runserver